 In the 2019/20 academic year there were 16 classes from 11 schools working together to link a fabulous 450 children.
 Jesse Gray School and Sir Edmund Hillary were thrilled to get together for the first time; they had great fun making Fimo models of themselves, made a stop motion film and created their own city using features from both places!

-The children will have class visits to both schools, where they will experience being hosts and guests, by turn.
+The children were hoping to make class visits to both schools, to experience being hosts and guests, by turn.
 Great care is taken in structuring these visits, including reflection time, to unpack learning and experiences.
 Through-out the linking year, ongoing curriculum work on the themes of identity, diversity, community and equality is exchanged.
 Opportunities for dialogue, critical reflection and positive attitudinal development are encouraged.

 CPD and linking may take different forms in the coming year, but the Nottinghamshire County Council team leading linking have no doubt that Nottinghamshire children and teachers will continue to thrive through the connections they make and are committed to supporting the impact.